mpearmain/bnp/README.md

 * statsmodels

 ## Strategy
-In this challenge, BNP Paribas Cardif is providing an anonymized database with two categories of
+In this challenge, BNP Paribas Cardiff is providing an anonymized database with two categories of
 claims:

 1. claims for which approval could be accelerated leading to faster payments.